57blocks/website-article/articles/Getting Started with Reactive Programming/README.md

 **For option b1**, the interval between data retrieval updates might be too long (let's say once an hour) for the user to wait for the latest information or too short (let's say once every five seconds), wasting resources and negatively affecting user experience (by increasing page load times or battery consumption).

-**For option b2**, if we don’t update the information on the screen, the users won’t know that the information displayed is no longer accurate.
+**For option b2**, if we don't update the information on the screen, the users won't know that the information displayed is no longer accurate.
 They would need to refresh the screen whether data was updated or not.
 In that case, we are making the users do unnecessary work.

 ## Observer Pattern